 - Combined M.D./ P.h.D.
 Degree Program

-The School of Medicine and the Graduate Division have developed a joint M.D./Ph.D. program.
+The School of Medicine and the Division of Graduate Education & Postdoctoral Affairs have developed a joint M.D./Ph.D. program.
 The candidate must be admitted independently to both the UC San Diego School of Medicine and the Department of Bioengineering via the Medical Scientist Training Program (M.S.T.P).
 Candidates are accepted into UC San Diego's Medical School first and apply to the Bioengineering Ph.D. degree during their second year of medical school study.
 Additional information on the program and contact information for the program coordinators can be found at UC San Diego Medical Scientist Training Program.